Position: Professor, Department of Zoology, University of Otago.

 After the good fortune of being awarded a scholarship for doctoral studies, Alison returned to her first love of zoological research.
 She completed her doctorate at the University of Waikato on the ecophysiology of water balance in New Zealand’s native frogs.
 More good fortune followed – Alison was offered a postdoctoral fellowship for study at Victoria University of Wellington.
 She spent 3 years researching the reproductive biology of tuatara – about half of that time was spent on offshore islands.
 After this, she kept busy with short-term contracts (and sometimes no paying job at all) until she was offered a position as a lecturer at the University of Otago.

-A day in the life of an associate professor
+A day in the life of a professor

-Alison’s role as an associate professor is incredibly varied, and each day brings something different!
+Alison’s role as a professor is incredibly varied, and each day brings something different!
 For example, her day may include catching skinks in the field, researching and preparing lectures, exchanging emails with researchers around the world and working with pregnant lizards in the lab.

 Alison enjoys most aspects of her job.
 She particularly enjoys working with live animals and looking for patterns in data.
 These are activities where there is the opportunity to see and learn new things about how animals live their lives.
 She also finds it rewarding to work with students and other young researchers, sharing the excitement that comes from their own observations and discoveries.